coderefinery/jupyter/content/motivation.md

 ## Case examples

-Jupyter notebooks make it feasible to share your code: you can explain your ideas and anyone can run the code eg. in Binder.
+Jupyter Notebooks make it feasible to share your code: you can explain your ideas and anyone can run the code eg. in [Binder](https://mybinder.org/).

 ### [Gravitational wave discovery](https://www.gw-openscience.org/about/)